emilia82/basic-currencyconverter-react/README.md

 ## Technology used:

-- Semantic HTML
+- Semantic HTML5
 - CSS/BEM/Flexbox
 - ES6 features
 - React.js
 - Custome Hooks,
 - Styled-Components
 - LocalStorage
+- API

 ## Description

 3 step effective Curency-Converter.
 Recalculates the amount entered by the user.
-The user selects the currency (EUR, USD, CHF, GB) to which he wants to convert PLN.
+The user selects the currency to which he wants to convert.
 The result is shown under the calculator in the "Your Euro Score" section.

 The following technologies were used: HTML, CMS in the BEM convention and javascript.